Supersymmetric SYK model and random matrix theory: Review on the Altland-Zirnbauer theory

-In this appendix we make a brief review the Altland-Zirnbauer theory (eg., see \cite{Zirnbauer1996,AZ1997}) that brings hamiltonians to ten different random matrix classes.
-In a physical system, symmtries can appear and they consist a group $G$, then the space of physical states is a projective representation of the symmetry group.
-A fundamental question we can ask is, what is the most general type of hamiltonian the system can have. \\ \\ We may visit the simplest example to get some intuitions.
-The action of an element of $G$ on the Hilbert space $V$ can be either unitary or antiunitary, thus there is a homomorphism from group $G$ to $\mathbb Z_2$ which labels unitarity of operators.
-Let $G_0$ be the subgroup of unitary operators, then $V$ splitts into irreps of $G_0$:
+In this appendix, we make a brief review of the Altland-Zirnbauer theory (e.g., see \cite{Zirnbauer1996,AZ1997}) that brings Hamiltonians to ten different random matrix classes.
+In a physical system, symmetries can appear, which is given by a group $G$, then the space of physical states is a projective representation of the symmetry group.
+A fundamental question we can ask is, what is the most general type of Hamiltonian the system can have. \\ \\ We may visit the simplest example to get some intuitions.
+The action of an element of $G$ on the Hilbert space $V$ can be either unitary or antiunitary.
+Thus there is a homomorphism from the group $G$ to $\mathbb Z_2$, which labels unitarity of operators.
+Let $G_0$ be the subgroup of unitary operators, then $V$ splits into irreps of $G_0$:

 where $V_i$ are irreps and $m_i$ are their multiplicities in $V$.
-If there is no antiunitary operators then followed by Schur's lemma, the most general Hamitonians are those belong to the set
+If there is no antiunitary operators then followed by Schur's lemma, the most general Hamiltonians are those belonging to the set

 plus Hermicity.
 This is called Type A in the Altland-Zirnbauer theory, without any anti-unitary operators.
-The case with the presence of antiunitary operators is more complicated.
+The case with the presence of anti-unitary operators is more complicated.
 Let $T$ be an antiunitary operator, then the conjugation by $T$, i.e. $U\mapsto TUT^{-1}$, is an automorphism of $G_0$, thus $T$ maps a component $V_i\otimes \mathbb C^{m_i}$ to another $V_j\otimes \mathbb C^{m_j}$.
-A simple case is when $i\neq j$, which is easy to see that the most general hamiltonian is of form \cite{Zirnbauer1996,AZ1997}
+A simple case is when $i\neq j$, which is easy to see that the most general Hamiltonian is of form \cite{Zirnbauer1996,AZ1997}